Skatteetaten/aurora-openshift/docs/openshift.md

 undertakings.
 By the end of 2016, as the tools and services that provided those integrations matured and got structured, a select set of them became collectivly known as the Aurora OpenShift Platform.

-In December 2016 it was decided that as much possible of the Aurora OpenShift Platform should be open sourced under an APL 2.0 compatible license.
+In January 2007 the platform got production status and it was decided that as much possible of the Aurora OpenShift Platform should be open sourced under an APL 2.0 compatible license.

-TODO: Went into production 1.
-January 2017

 # Requirements for the Aurora OpenShift Platform